Kristin Fernandez, MD, breast cancer specialist, consults a breast cancer patient.

 - MRI: Although used in non-pregnant women with breast cancer, we do not recommend it for pregnant women because it requires a dye, called gadolinium, the effect of which on your baby is not known.

 - Biopsy: A biopsy, which removes some of the affected tissue for further investigation under a microscope, is safe for pregnant women, as well as for women who are breastfeeding.

-Breast cancer causes the following symptoms in men:
+The following symptoms can appear in men:

 - Changes in the nipple